-Based on this data, it looks like URLs that contain 35 to 40 characters tend to dominate the search listings.
-This doesn’t necessarily mean that long URLs can’t rank, especially when you consider that 21% of the URLs that rank on page one contained over 60 characters.
-It’s still worth noting that majority of the URLs fit within the range above.
+Based on this data, URLs containing 35 to 40 characters tend to dominate the search listings.
+This doesn’t necessarily mean that long URLs can’t rank, especially considering that 21% of the URLs that rank on page one contain over 60 characters.
+It’s still worth noting that most URLs fit within the range above.

 Keywords within URLs

 As you can see from this graph, having a keyword within your domain name and URL is a declining factor in rankings.
-It is becoming less important over time since Google is placing more emphasis on other search factors.
+It is becoming less important over time since Google emphasises other search factors more.

 URLs contain subfolders—in many cases, tons of subfolders.
-Here is an example URL from a blog post I published last week:
+Here is an example URL from a blog post we published in 2015:

-As you can see from the URL, there are 3 main subfolders: the first is 2015, the second is 04, and the third is 03.
+As you can see from the URL, there are three main subfolders: the first is 2015, the second is 04, and the third is 03.

 When analyzing the top 10 search listings for 1,000 keywords, we found that some of the top-ranking listings contain no subfolders, while others contain up to 12.
 We found no correlation between the number of subfolders and the positioning of the websites that rank on page one.

-In many cases, the keywords for sites that ranked first, such as “elephant population,” contained 3 subfolders, and in other cases, they contained no subfolders.
+In many cases, the keywords for sites that ranked first, such as elephant population, contained 3 subfolders; in other cases, they contained no subfolders.

-To keep things clean, you should try to have the least possible number of subfolders, but this won’t have a huge impact on rankings.
+To keep things clean, you should try to have the least possible number of subfolders, but this won’t greatly impact rankings.
 It’s best to optimize your site from a usability standpoint.

-Over the years, I’ve continually heard that having short URLs is better for direct traffic.
-I’ve never taken this approach on Quick Sprout, whereas on some of my other blogs, like KISSmetrics, we only try to use short URLs.
+Over the years, we’ve continually heard that short URLs are better for direct traffic.
+We’ve never taken this approach on Quick Sprout, whereas on some of our other blogs, like KISSmetrics, we only try to use short URLs.